Wednesday, May 15, 2019

 Artistic License ...
 Or This is the Way I See It

-The lovely weather we have enjoyed this spring reminded me of the fun I used to have on sketching expeditions with my mother.
+Spring is in full swing.
+Nice weather reminds me of the fun I used to have on sketching expeditions with my mother.
 I sketched this picture of a rickety old dock in Belford the last time we went out sketching together.
 Dad had come along to read his newspaper while we drew.
 My daughters were there, too.
 Everyone insisted I had invented the bird at the top of the pole, but I was equally insistent that he had been there for a little while, but flew off.

 My drawing is not a masterpiece, just a sketch.
 The fun was not so much in the finished product but the company--along with the fresh air and sunshine.